sdowding/resume/README.md

 * Developed a web scheduling system as part of a team of two developers.
 The application provides web based event scheduling and resource management.

 ##### ASP.NET Custom Server Control
 * Created a custom redistributable date picker ASP.NET server web control using C# and JavaScript.
-Deployed as an MSI.
 The control was an overnight success and within weeks of its 1.0 release it was voted second in its category for an ASP.NET Pro Reader's Choice Award.

 **Tech & Tools:**
 `.NET`, `ASP.NET WebForms`, `C#`, `JavaScript`, `CSS`, `XML`, `XPath`,